HOLY TRINITY CHURCH

 A.D.
 2019 would mark the renovations.
 The interior of the church hadn’t been touched for 30 years.
 Water infiltration and age had claimed their victims.
-The paint was peeling and the brownish color had fell out of fashion.
+The paint was peeling, and the earthen color had fell out of fashion.
 The new painting is bright and uplifting.
 The lighting was replaced with efficient LED and raised high to give a better spread.
 The asbestos tiles were removed and new flooring was added.
 Also the pews were refinished with a nice mahogany stain.
 And all this for a mere $850,000.

 Memories of Parishioners

 During the 150th Anniversary Year, parishioners and former parishioners were asked to submit their fondest memories of Holy Trinity Parish.
 Please enjoy the following excerpts.